-One thing that should be known is that in the Majapahit golden period the use of gold and silver coins was not mentioned so often in royal inscriptions and manuscripts, but it was replaced by the use of gobog money which was made of a mixture of silver, lead, tin, and copper.
+One thing that should be known is that in the Majapahit golden period the use of gold and silver coins was not often mentioned in royal inscriptions and manuscripts, but it was replaced by the use of gobo money which was made of a mixture of silver, lead, tin, and copper.

 According to the results of an interview with Bp.
-Agus Jayadi said that there is an opinion from the belief of the Javanese people, many of which are descended from the Majapahit kingdom, that gobog money is a metal coin with magical shapes and designs, which can be used as a complement to cultural and religious ceremonial offerings or requirements.
-Even today, gobog money is believed to be a talisman to repel reinforcements that are mounted on the main pillars of the roof of houses, or planted under the house teachers' Soko.
-Even though it is in the form of coins, gobog money does not have a nominal value.
-Therefore, gobog coins are not money that functions as a means of payment, so they are not used as a medium of exchange.
-Even today, gobog money is used as coins to complement traditional ceremonies in Bali including Ngaben.
+Agus Jayadi said that there is an opinion from the belief of the Javanese people, many of which are descended from the Majapahit kingdom, that goes bog money is a metal coin with magical shapes and designs, which can be used as a complement to cultural and religious ceremonial offerings or requirements.
+Even today, go bog money is believed to be a talisman to repel reinforcements that are installed on the main pillars of the roof of houses, or planted under the house teacher's Soko.
+Even though it is in the form of coins, go bog money does not have a nominal value.
+Therefore, go bog coins are not money that functions as a means of payment, so they are not used as a medium of exchange.
+Even today, go bog money is used as coins to complement traditional ceremonies in Bali. including Ngaben.